This is the multi-page printable view of this section. Click here to print.

 Monitoring Resource Group

-Contains monitoring and observability resources including Log Analytics workspaces, Application Insights components, Azure Monitor alerts and action groups, and dashboard/reporting resources.
+Purpose: Contains monitoring and observability resources such as Log Analytics workspaces, Application Insights, Azure Monitor alerts, action groups, and dashboards.

-Centralize monitoring resources to provide a unified view of operational health and simplify diagnostic activities.
+• Centralize monitoring resources to provide a unified view of operational health and simplify diagnostics.

 monitoring: